The Half-Square Triangle quilt block (also known as HST) is another basic building block for a ton of blocks.

 Open up the patch and press the seam allowance toward the darker fabric.

 Place the diagonal line on a square up ruler along the seam line of the patch with a little bit of fabric showing around all 4 sides.
-Trim the right and top sides with a rotary cutter.
+Trim the right and top sides with a rotary cutter as shown below.

 Lift the ruler up, turn the patch 180 degrees, and line up the diagonal line of the square up ruler with the seam line.
-This time match up the left and bottom sides of the ruler with the left and bottom sides of the patch and trim the right and top sides of the patch with a rotary cutter.
+This time match up the left and bottom sides of the ruler with the left and bottom sides of the patch and trim the right and top sides of the patch with a rotary cutter as shown in the picture below.